chenyangzhu/Otter/README.md

 # Otter

 Otter is a free open-source deep learning framework under development.
+It is built on python, without GPU and C++ speed ups.

 The main purpose of Otter is to test new ideas in implementing deep learning in a more efficient and more friendly way.

 ## Useful Features